gakuzzzz/cookiesession/README.md

 # Experiment

-1. Use Maven to launch the sample web application:
+1. Use Maven to launch the sample web application.

     ```
     $ mvn jetty:run
     ```

-1. Now open next URL in a browser
+1. Now open next URL in a browser.

     ```
     http://localhost:8080/cookiesession/index.jsp